MarkGibbons/ad_gpo_info/README.md

 ### Introduction

 We needed to be able to read GPOs attached to the OUs holding our computer objects.
 I couldn't find clear documentation about the process so compiled these notes.
+My hope is that this doc will save someone a few of the weeks I spent getting this to work.
 We are using RHEL 7 and  AD 2008\.
 These methods solved my problems, use at your own risk without any warranty or promise that these methods are at all safe to use.

 ### <span style="color: rgb(0,0,0);font-size: 16.0px;font-weight: bold;">GPO structure</span>